Real Estate

 Testing and upkeep of individual water wells is a must for guaranteeing safe drinking water and safeguarding groundwater reserves.

-In addition, private water well owners should comply with local regulations, promote sustainable groundwater use by implementing water-saving measures, avoiding harmful chemicals or waste disposal near the wellhead.
+In addition, private water well owners should comply with local regulations, promote sustainable groundwater use by implementing water-saving measures, and avoid harmful chemicals or waste disposal near the wellhead.

 As private water well owners, educating ourselves on groundwater resources is important.
 Remember that clean and safe drinking water is a valuable resource that requires responsibility for preserving for future generations.